In order to contribute to the project, you must setup

 NOTE: SourceHut will be the main platform for the development of Husky.
 Reports and/or feature requests done by email will be prioritized.

-Husky has a main todo tracker that you can check going to the todo list.
+Husky has a main issue tracker that you can check going to the todo list.

-Before sending any email reporting a bug or requesting a new feature, it is encouraged to take a look here first in case there is already an open ticket.
+Before sending any email reporting a bug or asking for a new feature, it is encouraged to take a look here first in case there is already an open ticket.

 For people who do not want to send an email, there is an issue tracker at Codeberg.
 You can check this out at Husky/husky-issues.

-Please check the Open a ticket documentation for more information.
+Please check the Reporting bugs section for more information.

 The project has two main mailists.

-If you are not a Sourcehut user, please follow lists.sr.ht email control documentation to subscribe to the mailists.
+If you are not a Sourcehut user, please follow lists.sr.ht email control doc. to subscribe to the mailists.

 This list will be used for open discussion about features requests, bug reports and patches.